puppetlabs/puppetdb/documentation/api/wire_format/configure_expiration_format_v1.markdown

 as receipt of a new factset with respect to extending the lifetime of the node.

+Optionally submit an array of certnames to have the same `expiration` behavior applied to all given certnames. *Note*: when multiple certnames are specified the certname query param should be omitted.

 > *Note*: this is an experimental command, which might be altered or
 > removed in a future release, and for the time being, PuppetDB
 > exports will not include this information.